cowshedworks/trees/README.md

 eg 100cm Oak tree = 100 / 1.88 = 53 years old

-CO2 Sequestration
+### CO2 Sequestration

 Source for calculations
-Carbon sequestration: how much can forestry sequester CO2?, Forestry Research and Engineering: International Journal,
+*Carbon sequestration: how much can forestry sequester CO2?, Forestry Research and Engineering: International Journal*

 Process for working out C02 sequestration for a tree is: